Cotabato City: Demographics

-The majority of the inhabitants of Cotabato City are Maguindanaon, comprising about 50% of the city's population.
-There are sizable ethnic populations of Cebuanos (14%), Tagalogs (9.7%), Iranun (7%), Hiligaynons (5.6%), Bisaya (2.7%) and Chinese (2%).
+The majority of the inhabitants of Cotabato City are Maguindanaons, comprising about 50% of the city's population.
+There are sizable ethnic populations of Cebuanos (14%), Tagalogs (9.7%), Iranuns (7%), Hiligaynons (5.6%), Bisaya (2.7%) and Chinese (2%).
 The remainder of the population belongs to other ethnicities (e.g. Tausug, Teduray, Ilocano, Maranao and Indian).

 Language

-Maguindanaon is widely understood and spoken in Cotabato City, being the native language of the Maguindanao people.
+Maguindanaon is widely understood and spoken in Cotabato City, being the native language of the Maguindanaon and some other ethnicities in the city could also speak and understand it.
 The related Danao languages of Iranun and Maranao are spoken by residents of the corresponding ethnicities.
 Other Moro languages such as Tausug, Sama and Yakan are also spoken in the city.

 The main lingua franca is Tagalog, making Cotabato City the "Tagalog-speaking city of Mindanao".

-English, as the country's other official language, is also spoken and heard often around the city, sometimes mixed with Tagalog (known as Taglish) or with any of the other languages spoken in the city.
+It is the only place outside Luzon that is predominantly Tagalog-speaking.
+Soccsksargen Tagalog, a Mindanao-based Tagalog dialect, is also spoken in the city.

 Chavacano, Ilonggo, Ilocano and Cebuano are spoken as well by the various Christian minorities of the city.
+Chavacano has its own dialect in the city called Cotabateño, but it was replaced by Tagalog as the lingua franca, which reduced the number of native Chavacano speakers.

 Classical Arabic is often heard at mosques and madrasas as the sacred language of Islam.

 Religion

-As reported by Philippine Statistics Authority (PSA) on 2015, 76.15% of the people of Cotabato City are adherents of Sunni Islam.
-The followers of Islam are mainly Maguindanaoan, Iranun, Maranao, and Tausug people.
-The remaining proportion belong to non - Islamic belief such as Christianity, Buddhism and other sects.
+As reported by Philippine Statistics Authority (PSA) on 2015, 76% of the people of Cotabato City are adherents of Sunni Islam.
+The followers of Islam are mainly Maguindanaon, Iranun, Maranao, and Tausug.
+The remaining proportion belong to non - Islamic belief such as Catholicism, Buddhism, and other sects.

 Cotabato City also hosts the largest mosque in the Philippines, the Sultan Haji Hassanal Bolkiah Masjid which can accommodate approximately 15,000 worshippers.
-It is also the seat of the Archdiocese of Cotabato which serves its Roman Catholic population.
+Cotabato City is also the seat of the Archdiocese of Cotabato which serves its Christian population.
 The city also hosts the historic Church of the Immaculate Concepcion Tamontaka.

-Festivals religious of origin are also held in the city annually such the Shariff Kabunsuan Festival which is dedicated to Sharif Kabungsuwan, a Muslim missionary which introduced Islam in the area.
-The Feast of the Immaculate Conception, since the Mary, mother of Jesus as the Immaculate Conception, is regarded by the patron saint of the city by its Catholic population.
+Festivals religious of origin are also held in the city annually, such as the Shariff Kabunsuan Festival which is dedicated to Sharif Kabungsuwan, a Muslim missionary who introduced Islam in the area.
+The Feast of the Immaculate Conception is also observed, since the Immaculate Conception is regarded as the patron saint of the city by its Catholic population.